 For more ideas on how to effectively welcome attendees to your events, ask your event organiser if they have any recommendations.
 Effectively welcoming attendees has the potential to make or break your event, so make sure you have done it tastefully.

-For more information on Nectar CC and how we can help create your next brilliant event, with a catering menu to match, please contact Peta on 1300 878 815 or firstname.lastname@example.org.
+For more information on Nectar CC and how we can help create your next brilliant event, please contact Peta on 1300 878 815 or firstname.lastname@example.org.